 Like clicking on a random link in an email, text message, or a link through a “link shortening” service such as bit.ly, it’s hard to know what information a QR code contains simply by looking at it.

 If you don’t scan the QR code, you won’t know where it will take you.

 There have been fake QR codes that take users to a malicious website or something designed for phishing attacks that imitate a website you already trust.

-This entices users to provide sensitive information without realizing that they’re sending it to an unknown party.
+This entices users to provide sensitive information without realizing they’re sending it to an unknown party.

 If the QR code doesn’t contain a URL, it could have other information that could cause your device to malfunction.

-But instead of being worried, you only need to be fully informed of the best practices of using QR codes.
+But instead of being worried, you only need to be fully informed of the best practices for using QR codes.

 If you’re hesitant to scan a QR code, take these precautions to avoid cyberattacks.

 • The moment you scan a QR code, always check the URL and ensure the embedded site is legit, not a scam.
 Note that a malicious domain name can be similar to an intended URL.
 However, it can have a typographical error or a misplaced letter.